Mandatory Declassification Review Appeals

 Upon receipt of the pertinent correspondence and documents, the Executive Secretary in consultation with the ISCAP staff makes a final verification that the appeal is valid for the Panel.
 This is a similar process to the initial assessment and based on the same criteria.
 Once the final verification is made, the Executive Secretary will either reject the appeal or place it on the ISCAP docket.

 The ISCAP meets as a body to deliberate on the appeals.
 The ISCAP members meet as necessary.
 The ISCAP liaisons generally meet every month.
 Decisions on the appeals are made at these meetings.
 According to the ISCAP bylaws Article VIII section G, "the ISCAP may vote to affirm the agency's decision, to reverse the agency's decision in whole or in part, or to remand the matter to the agency for further consideration.
 A decision to reverse an agency's decision requires the affirmative vote of at least a majority of the members present."

 Article VIII section H of the ISCAP bylaws state that: "The Executive Secretary shall promptly notify in writing the appellant, the agency head, and the designated senior agency official of the ISCAP decision."
 Article VIII section I of the ISCAP bylaws indicates that agencies have 60 days from receipt of this letter to petition the President through the President for National Security Affairs to overrule the decision of the ISCAP.
-If no agency appeal is lodged within the 60-day period, the DCI does invoke his authority under Section 5.3(f), or if the President affirms the ISCAP decision, in the event of an appeal, the decision is final.
+If no agency appeal is lodged within the 60-day period, or if the President affirms the ISCAP decision in the event of an appeal, the decision is final.